-Bottom Line focuses on students from Boston, Worcester, New York City and Chicago who are from low-income households and in the first generation of their family to earn a Bachelor's degree.
+Bottom Line focuses on students from Boston, New York City and Chicago who are from low-income households and in the first generation of their family to earn a Bachelor's degree.
 Although there is no specific minimum GPA, students must be academically eligible to attend a four-year college.

 On average, Bottom Line has 10 one-hour meetings with each high school senior.
 Usually there are 6-7 meetings during the summer and fall, and 3 or 4 more between January and May.
-Over the year, students may meet with their counselors more or less often depending on their individual needs.
+Over the year, students may meet with their advisors more or less often depending on their individual needs.